AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How are the imported BYOL images charged?

-No fees are charged for operating system components of BYOL images.
+You are not charged for operating system components of BYOL images.
 This rule is applicable to newly created, renewed, or re-initialized ECS instances as well as ECS instances that have their configurations upgraded or downgraded.

 ## How are BYOL licenses authenticated and subscribed by using Alibaba Cloud when their subscriptions expire?